webmatze/mickrigtest/README.md

 ------------------------

 You can also build test cases by using the **MickrigTestCase** class.
-To use it you have to include the *mickrigtestcase.js* into you page, too.
+To use it you have to require *mickrigtestcase.js*, too.

-    <script type="text/javascript" src="mickrigtestcase.js"></script>
+    var MickrigTestCase = require('mickrigtestcase')

 Then you can write your first test case:

     testcase = new MickrigTestCase("My first test");